Approved by the Library Commission on October 5, 2022.

-The Boulder Public Library Commission and the Library staff welcome you to the Boulder Public Library.
-We encourage your use of the library spaces and resources, and we are committed to providing a welcoming, clean, and comfortable space for our community.
-We recognize the need to maintain an environment in which patrons and staff can be free from harassment, intimidation, threats to safety and well-being, in which library resources and facilities are protected from damage.
+The Boulder Library Commission and the Library staff welcome you to the Boulder Public Library.
+We encourage your use of the library spaces, services and resources, and we are committed to providing a welcoming, clean, and comfortable space for our community.
+We ask for your cooperation to maintain an environment in which patrons, volunteers and staff can be free from harassment, intimidation, threats to safety and well-being, in which library resources and facilities are protected from damage.
 Our libraries are spaces for reading, studying, writing, listening to written or electronically transmitted materials, attending library or community-sponsored programs and meetings, and working collaboratively in the spirit of community.
-With these intended uses in mind, the Boulder Public Library Commission has adopted the following rules of conduct to protect the rights, health and safety of library patrons, staff, and volunteers; to ensure patrons’ use and enjoyment of the library; and to help preserve and protect the libraries’ materials, equipment, facilities, and grounds.
+With these intended uses in mind, the Boulder Library Commission has adopted the following rules of conduct to protect the rights, health and safety of library patrons, staff, and volunteers; to ensure patrons’ use and enjoyment of the library; and to help preserve and protect the libraries’ materials, equipment, facilities, and grounds.

-In addition, any person who violates these rules of conduct, any provision of the Boulder Revised Code, ordinance of the city, or any other state or federal law may be subject to suspension of privileges in accordance with the procedures of Section 5-5-18, “Suspension of Facility Privileges,” Boulder Revised Code (B.R.C.)
+In addition, any person who violates these rules of conduct while at the library, any provision of the Boulder Revised Code, ordinance of the city, or any other state or federal law may be subject to suspension of privileges in accordance with the procedures of Section 5-5-18, “Suspension of Facility Privileges,” Boulder Revised Code (B.R.C.)
 1981 and may also be subject to criminal prosecution.
 Criminal activities that occur on library property will be immediately reported to law enforcement.
 These rules apply to all libraries and facilities unless indicated otherwise.

-No person shall behave in such a way that disrupts another person’s use of the library.
-Moreover, no person shall:
+- Behave in such a way that disrupts another person’s use of the library;

 - Bring a weapon into or possess a weapon, except as expressly permitted by state law;

-- Bring into, or possess alcoholic beverages in any library without prior approval of the library and art’s director and/or the Library Commission, or enter the library while under the influence of drugs and/or alcohol;
+- Bring into, or possess alcoholic beverages in any library without prior approval of the library director and/or the Library Commission, or enter the library while in possession of or under the influence of drugs and/or alcohol;

-- Use tobacco or products containing tobacco, including use of any form of electronic smoking device;
+- Use tobacco, marijuana or products containing tobacco or marijuana or their components, or use illegal substances, including use of any form of electronic smoking or vaping device;

-- Carry, lead, bring an animal into the library, with the exception of service animals under the control of their owners;
+- Carry, lead, bring an animal into the library, except for service animals.
+Animals must be licensed and under the control of their owners;

-- Leave bags or personal items unattended in any facility;
+- Bring bicycles or shopping carts into any facility or leave bags or personal items unattended in any facility;

 - Lie down, doze or sleep in any library facility except this rule shall not apply to children;

-- Use the restrooms for bathing, shaving, washing, rinsing or drying hair, or washing, rinsing or drying clothing;
+- Use the restrooms for anything other than their intended purposes.
+This includes, but is not limited to, bathing, shaving, washing, rinsing or drying hair, or washing, rinsing or drying clothing, and charging phones;

 - Eat anything while in the Carnegie Branch Library for Local History due to the historic nature of the collection.